tristanpendergrass/teriyaki/README.md

 * Track all the places visited by Kenji on a map
 * Provide a summary of Kenji's analysis of the food for reference

+This webpage and code is a fan project and in no way associated with J. Kenji López-Alt.

 # Development

 ```